isi-usc-edu/USC-AI-DS-Symposium/schedule.md

 ---
 ---

-**Recordings of the sessions are available <a href="https://www.youtube.com/playlist?list=PLknXvJJeEDaKQEcZmZkcR3j0hd8XJYsAe">here</a>.**
+**Recordings of the Day 1 sessions are available <a href="https://www.youtube.com/playlist?list=PLknXvJJeEDaKQEcZmZkcR3j0hd8XJYsAe">here</a>.**.
+Recordings for Day 2 and Day 3 will be available soon.

-The sessions run from 8:45am PDT to 12:15 PDT on May 3-5, 2021.
-Links to attend the sessions will be emailed privately after [registration](https://usc.zoom.us/webinar/register/WN_V-mMUlHGQMWnkecKyPUQWA).

 **All times below are in PDT (Los Angeles time).**